Pentax 750Z Digital Camera Underwater Housing Construction

 Clean everything again.
 Now fit the lens using the lens O ring and screw into position with 2 mm stainless steel machine screws.

+Figure 7.
 The Case All but Complete (Lens Screws and Back Plate Studs to be Fitted)

 Now test the housing at the planned depth with plenty of control manipulation and without a camera (just in case).